 Anabantoids: labyrinth fishes

-The center of Anabantoid species diversity lies in South-East Asia, ranging from India to Borneo.
+Today the center of Anabantoid species diversity lies in South-East Asia, ranging from India to Borneo.
 The stem-group, the least-specialised group, from which the other families have diverged, appears to be the Anabantids, with Ctenopoma a relict outlying genus, though it is distributed all over Africa, where different species are present in every major African watershed, from the Nile to the Zambezi.
 But there are no anabantoids in Madagascar, where Cichlids, for example, left some representatives in the course of spreading to India while the subcontinent and Madagascar were still bound to Africa.
-So, the modern distribution could suggest that "primitive" Anabantids developed in southern Laurasia, before India came ashore from the south and crumpled up the Himalayas, and that they spread as far as Africa all across Iran and Arabia during much wetter Paleocene and Eocene climates, before those areas were uplifted and dried out, and long before the Red Sea split open to make a saltwater barrier between southwest Asia and Africa.
+So, the modern distribution could suggest that "primitive" Anabantids developed in southern Laurasia, before India came ashore from the south and crumpled up the Himalayas, and that they spread as far as Africa all across Iran and Arabia during much wetter Paleocene and Eocene climates, before before the Red Sea split opened to make a saltwater barrier between southwest Asia and Africa, and long before those areas were uplifted as plateaus and dried out, a process starting about 11 million years ago.

-To date just one articulated Anabantoid fossil has been discovered; it's tentatively assigned to Osphronemus, the Giant Gourami, and was found in lake-bed shales of Central Sumatra.
+To date just one articulated Anabantoid fossil has been discovered; it's tentatively assigned to Osphronemus, the Giant Gourami, and was found in lake-bed shales of Central Sumatra that are dated to late Eocene to early OIligocene times, that is 37 to 28.5 million years ago..
 Significant differences among the Anabantoids in the rates at which their DNA mutates make it impossible so far to assign absolute dates for the splits in the genealogical history, and so to judge the most credible pattern of the fishes' dispersal.
 In his section on Anabantoidea for The Timetree of Life (2009), Lukas Rüber finds that mitochondrial and nuclear DNA data give conflicting dates for the separation of the group into its families, dating the split either Mid Eocene (about 40 Mya) or Late Cretaceous (about 90 Mya).
 That's quite a stretch of time.

 Raising anabantoid young.
 The minute anabantoid fry are famously delicate.
 At the age of some weeks they may die in droves.
 The common explanation is that the labyrinth organ is developing at that growth phase, and that the young are especially susceptible to drafts of cold, dry air.
 Could be.
 A more recent alternative explanation has a more credible ring to me.
 It suggests that the fry are stressed by ammonia/nitrite/nitrate, which is beginning to build up, the result of constant feedings in bare-bottomed tanks that depend on sponge filters for biofiltration.